-Our neonatal service is a modern, dynamic, and high-performing unit, we serve a population with around 12,000 births each year.
-We provide expert care to newborns with a wide range of medical and surgical needs, including some of the most complex and critically ill babies in the region.
+Our neonatal service is a modern, dynamic, and high-performing unit.
+We serve a population with around 12,000 births each year.
+We are a regional surgical neonatal care unit, and provide expert care to newborns with a wide range of medical and surgical needs, including some of the most complex and critically ill babies in the region.

 Our network of care